-Nevis Corporation and LLC Tax Update 2020
+Nevis Tax Update

+Let’s discuss the current Nevis tax situation.
 What is the latest information on the Nevis corporation and LLC taxation?
 The Nevis Ministry of Finance has sent a communication to Offshore Company (a General Corporate Services, Inc. brand).
 The Nevis government solidified its commitment to the Nevis International Financial Sector.
 In addition, the Ministry of Finance also made it very clear that they continue to work with St. Kitts and Nevis at the federal level to improve the offshore services industry.
 They have resolved the previously unclear tax status of Nevis Business Corporations and Nevis Limited Liability Companies.
 They shall amend the Income Tax Act in this regard.

 Meanwhile, the vast majority of our clients (1) will not need to pay taxes in Nevis on their corporate income and (2) will not need to file tax returns in Nevis.
 This is true for clients who do not live in St. Kitts and Nevis and do not operate physical businesses there.
-(Examples of physical businesses include tourist shops and restaurants.)
+(Examples of physical businesses include gift shops and restaurants.)
 Keep in mind, this does not affect the taxes that may be due in your home country.
 Please read on for more detail.

 Clarifying Nevis Tax Misinformation on the Internet

 There is much information on the Internet about the Nevis company tax regulations that their authors have not updated.
 This has created uncertainty with some member so of the public.
 The purpose of this article is to update you, clarify the current situation based on information directly from the Nevis Island Administration and the St. Kitts Nevis Federal government.